garrilla/compo/princples.md

 ###Framework Agnostic

-**Quartz** components should be framework agnostic, but where practicable, should be styleable through the *quartz* template block
+**Quartz** components should be framework agnostic, but where practicable, should be styleable through the *quartz* template block.
+To use a framework with quartz, it should be forked and this principle should be abrogated from the fork, and the naming should reflect this as such, e.g `quartz-semantic-ui:menu`,

 ###Packagable